Alberta

 The best time is May-September.

-Red Deer River - Drumheller to Dinosaur Provincial Park River is located in the Alberta region of Canada.
+Red Deer River - Drumheller to Dinosaur Provincial Park is located in the Alberta region of Canada.

 View interactive map